 - Committing an act of violence (examples include, but are not limited to hitting, kicking, punching, scratching, biting, spitting or pulling hair) upon a teacher, administrator, or other school employee or attempting to do so. - Committing an act of violence (examples include, but are not limited to hitting, kicking, punching, scratching, biting, spitting or pulling hair) upon a student or attempting to do so. - Computer/electronic communications misuse, including any unauthorized use of computers, software, or internet/intranet account; accessing inappropriate websites; or any other violation of the district's acceptable use policy. - Conspiring to harm others or property. - Continuation of unmodified negative behavior. - Defamation, which includes making false or unprivileged statements or derogatory representations about an individual or identifiable group by demeaning them based on race, sex, creed, color, nationality, sexual orientation or any other protected class. - Discrimination which is the act of denying rights, benefits, justice, equitable treatment or access to facilities available to all others, to an individual or group of people because of the group, class or category to which that person belongs.
-Discrimination is prohibited against students in school based on the following: - race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity and expression), sex, age, political affiliation. - Engaging in any form of academic misconduct, including, but not limited to: plagiarism, cheating, copying, altering records, or assisting another student in any of the listed actions. - Engaging in any willful act which disrupts the normal operation of the school district. - Extortion. - Forgery, including that of notes or excuses. - Gambling. - Bullying is an unwanted, aggressive behavior that involves a real or perceived power imbalance.
-The behavior is repeated, or has the potential to be repeated, over time.
-Bullying can occur before or after school hours, in a school building, on a playground, on a school bus while a student is traveling to or from school, or on the internet.
-Bullying is prohibited against students in school based on the following: - Race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity and expression), sex, age, political affiliation. - Harrassment is the creation of a hostile environment by conduct or verbal threats, intimidation, or abuse that has or would have the following effect: (a) reasonably or substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; or (b) would reasonably be expected to cause a student to fear for his or her physical safety; or (c) reasonably causes or would reasonably be expected to cause physical injury or emotional harm to a student: or (d) occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
-Such conduct, verbal threats, intimidation or abuse includes but is not limited to conduct, verbal threats, intimidation or abuse based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, sex, age.
+Discrimination is prohibited against students in school based on the following: - race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity and expression), sex, age, political affiliation. - Engaging in any form of academic misconduct, including, but not limited to: plagiarism, cheating, copying, altering records, or assisting another student in any of the listed actions. - Engaging in any willful act which disrupts the normal operation of the school district. - Extortion. - Forgery, including that of notes or excuses. - Gambling. - Harassment/Bullying The creation of a hostile environment by conduct or by verbal threats, intimidation or abuse that has or would have the effect of unreasonably or substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; or conduct, verbal threats, intimidation or abuse that reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety; or (c) reasonably causes or would reasonably be expected to cause physical injury or emotional harm to a student; or (d) occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school or would reasonably be expected to cause physical injury or emotional harm to a student: or (d) occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
+Such conduct, verbal threats, intimidation or abuse includes but is not limited to conduct, verbal environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
+Such conduct, verbal threats, intimidation or abuse includes but is not limited to conduct, verbal threats, intimidation or abuse based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.
+Harassment may include, among other things, the use, both on and off school property, of information technology, including, but not limited to, e-mail, instant messaging, blogs, chat rooms, pagers, cell phones, gaming systems, and social media websites, to deliberately harass or threaten others.
+That type of harassment is generally referred to as cyber bullying.